FireHeart003/Cascade_Web_Services/README.md

 Your browser will automatically open the app.
 Many of these index html files have a button element to execute the js script.

+## Core Script Functions

+Most scripts in this project are built around three core Cascade API functions:

+#### `readAsset(type, id)`

+Retrieves data for a specific asset in Cascade given the type of asset and its Cascade ID as parameters.
+This returns the `asset` field from the JSON response and is typically used to inspect an asset’s data, determine whether to modify it, or collect it for further processing (e.g., grouping or reporting).

+#### `editAsset(type, id, asset)`

+Edits an asset in Cascade given the type of asset, its Cascade ID, and the updated asset as parameters.
+This is typically used after reading the asset and modifying the content in the Javascript.

+The `asset` parameter represents the modified version of the asset, which is sent in the request body to update the existing asset in Cascade.

+#### `deleteAsset(id)`

+Removes an asset from Cascade given its Cascade ID.
+Use with caution, as this action is permanent.

+---

+These three functions form the foundation of most web service interactions with the Cascade API.
+By combining them, you can build automation scripts for viewing, updating, and managing content within Cascade.